Silvia Araya: Career

 For fifteen years, Araya worked with the Grupo Ancoa, served as a director of the museum and exhibited her art works, participating in over thirty exhibitions.
+While also founding the Institute of Indo-Chilean culture.
 In 1970, she joined the Independent Popular Action (Acción Popular Independiente, API) movement in Linares and served as the president of the party until 1971.
 From 1971 to 1973 Araya served as a member of the API's Political Commission, heading the national board of school assistance and scholarships.
 In 1973, she was elected to serve in the Chamber of Deputies of Chile and was appointed by president Salvador Allende as the only woman delegate to serve on the Permanent Commission of Latin American Integration and served as chair of the committee for Public Education.
 After the 1973 Chilean coup d'état, she was detained in Valparaíso prison before being exiled to Canada in 1977.

 In 1978, Araya established the Académie des beaux-arts Silvia Araya in Quebec City, where she taught art classes for the next twenty-five years, retiring in 2003.
 In 1984, she opened a studio and art gallery in Les Éboulements, the first gallery in the village, which would later become an artists colony with many other galleries.
 Known for her portraiture, she painted images of Jean-Paul L'Allier, Gilles Lamontagne, and Jean Pelletier, having many paintings in private collections and adorning public spaces, such as those exhibited in the City Hall of Quebec City.
 After 1988, when Alain Decaux was appointed as Minister of the Francophonie and International Cultural Relations, Araya was honored by him with the "Alexandre Dumas" Prize for her "invaluable contributions to Quebec's culture".
 In 2008, she was awarded with Quebec's highest honor, when she was recognized as a knight in the National Order of Quebec.
+Other awards Silvia has won include the Rotary International Gold Medal and the Canadian House of Commons Distinction Award for her culturally significant contribution to Québec.